Inside The Fight For One Of The World's Biggest Antivirus Companies

 Bulay, the company spokesperson, denied this, telling Meduza that KSN “has no mode for manual access to computers.”
 Kaspersky Lab wrote on its website in 2015 that KSN “does not process users’ personal data at all.”
 A more recent document says the company does not attribute any data it gathers to individual users that would make them identifiable.

 Logging on to KSN is supposed to be an opt-in process for users who have bought Kaspersky’s antivirus software, according to the company's website, allowing them to choose to make their computer’s files accessible from the cloud — a little like deciding to use iCloud to store your phone’s photos.
 But the former senior manager said that in the majority of cases, the system is set to activate by default when the antivirus software is installed.
-When Meduza attempted to install Kaspersky software onto a personal computer, the user was asked whether they wanted to participate in the KSN — though the option to join was selected as the default answer.
+When Meduza attempted to install Kaspersky software onto a personal computer, the user was asked whether they wanted to participate in KSN — though the option to join was selected as the default answer.

-The former senior manager also said that he was personally present during the product’s demo, during which analysts showed how they tapped into the computers of Gamma Group, a British firm that produces surveillance software for governments around the world, and downloaded the source code of one the company’s programs.
+The former senior manager also said that he was personally present during the product’s demo, during which analysts showed how they tapped into the computers of Gamma Group, a British firm that produces surveillance software for governments around the world, and downloaded the source code of one of the company’s programs.

 “Later this code somehow appeared in the public domain, which caused severe damage” to Gamma Group, the former senior manager said.
 Bulay told Meduza that Kaspersky had never been contracted to provide security for Gamma Group, although in theory the firm could have bought Kaspersky software through a third party.